 What should you ask your doctor about basal and squamous cell skin cancers?

-As you cope with cancer and cancer treatment, you need to have honest, open discussions with your doctor.
+It’s important to have honest, open discussions with your doctor.
 You should feel free to ask any question, no matter how small it might seem.
-Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.
 Here are some questions you might want to ask:

 - What type of skin cancer do I have?

 - Can you explain the different types of skin cancer?

-- Has my cancer spread beneath the skin?
+- Has my cancer grown deeply into the skin?
 Has it spread to lymph nodes or other organs?

 - Do I need any other tests before we can decide on treatment?